 - And create a sense of urgency like buying while stocks last, taking advantage of our limited offer, or buying before October 15th and getting a one-month free subscription.

-Getting your foot in your prospect's door shouldn't be a challenge.
-You can create an effective, efficient, and consistent plan to get you closer to your prospect's door by following these tips.
+Getting your foot in your prospect’s door shouldn’t be a challenge.
+Following these tips, you can create an effective, efficient, and consistent plan to get you closer to your prospect’s door.

 Why Does The Foot In The Door Technique Work?

 There’s a reason why the foot-in-the-door technique is famous – it works!
 The foot-in-the-door technique is a method that allows you to gain access to people and resources that you wouldn’t usually be able to access.
 It’s a great way to get started and a method you can use in any industry.

 The Foot In The Door Technique is a proven way to gain access to potential customers and clients.
 When meeting and getting to know them, you will have created a rapport and a relationship that will be more valuable down the road.

 The technique works by first meeting the person and getting to know them.
 This will create a rapport and a relationship that will be more valuable down the road.

 The Foot In The Door Technique is effective because it allows you to build a relationship with the person before selling them anything.
 This rapport will make it easier for you to sell them what they need.